thomasgassmann/downleth/README.md

 downleth --log-level INFO exec sample-config.json
 ```

 For structuring your configuration file, see `sample-config.json`.
+There is also a `config.schema.json` JSON schema.

 ## Development